HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 #### Shepherd:
 - Include the RFC submission in *This week in DCP* status update

-### Reviewing RFC(s)
+### Reviewing RFCs

 #### Approvers:
 - May assign specific reviewers in the RFC pull request

 #### Reviewers:
-- Add feedback to the pull request comment thread
+- Add feedback to the RFC pull request comment thread

 #### Science Reviewer:
 - When the feedback from the Science review is addressed, replace the "science-review-required" label with "science-review-completed".

 #### Author:
-- Revise the pull request in response to feedback and push new commits
+- Revise the RFC pull request in response to feedback and push new commits

-### Shepherding RFC(s)
+### Shepherding RFCs

 #### Shepherd:
 - Monitor the community review and ensure that issues are addressed by the **Author(s)** in a reasonable time period.

-- When all issues are addressed and any required Science reviews are complete, summarize the review discussion for the **Approvers** in a top-level summary comment in the pull request.
+- When all issues are addressed and any required Science reviews are complete, summarize the review discussion for the **Approvers** in a top-level summary comment in the RFC pull request.
 Replace "rfc-proposed" with "rfc-final-review".

-- For software RFC(s), share a link to the pull request for approval on the HumanCellAtlas **#tech-architecture** slack channel.
+- For software RFCs, share a link to the RFC pull request for approval on the HumanCellAtlas **#tech-architecture** slack channel.
 Add the RFC as an agenda item to the next *DCP Architecture* meeting.

-- For governance RFC(s), share a link to the pull request for approval on the HumanCellAtlas **#dcp-project-mgmt** slack channel.
+- For governance RFCs, share a link to the RFC pull request for approval on the HumanCellAtlas **#dcp-project-mgmt** slack channel.
 Add the RFC as an agenda item to the next *DCP PM* meeting.

 - Include the RFC final review in *This week in DCP* status update

-### Approving RFC(s)
+### Approving RFCs

 #### Approvers: